How Long Are The Psat Test

 How long are thePSAT test?
 This question is one of the most common concerns for high‑school students, parents, and educators who are preparing for the Preliminary SAT.
 The answer is not a single fixed number of minutes but a structured timeline that varies slightly depending on the test format and the specific sections administered.
-In this full breakdown we will break down the exact duration of the PSAT, explain how the time is allocated across its components, and provide practical tips for managing that time effectively.
+In this practical guide we will break down the exact duration of the PSAT, explain how the time is allocated across its components, and provide practical tips for managing that time effectively.
 By the end of this article you will have a clear picture of the test’s length, the pacing required for each section, and strategies to maximize performance within the allotted minutes.

 Test Duration Overview